customgento/module-koality-m1/docs/README.md

 # koality.io Magento 1 / OpenMage Plugin
-## Description
-This plugin can be used to continuously monitor a Magento 1 / OpenMage shop for business metrics.
+koality.io Magento 1 Plugin can be used to continuously monitor a Magento 1 shop for business metrics.
+To use this plugin, an active koality.io account is required.
+After the initial setup, the shop can be monitored easily directly in the koality.io admin area.

 ## Layout in koality.io backend
 ![Active products](images/active_products.png "Active products")